 If you’re going to burp him on his stomach, make sure his tummy is on the broadest part of your thighs and that your knees aren’t digging into any part of him.
 Of course, don’t forget to spread the burping cloth across your lap as you gently pat or massage his back.
 Some parents find it optimal to start at their lower back and softly move upwards as if moving the trapped air up.

 If you choose to burp him sitting up, you may find that he actually burps quicker in this position.
 Spread the cloth over his legs as he sits on your lap, protecting both you and your baby from any spitting up.
 Support his head and the front of his body with one hand while you gently pat or massage his back.

-If your baby becomes cranky and cries a lot after feeding even after burping this may be a sign that he’s in pain because he still has trapped air in his stomach that hasn’t been burped out.
+If your baby becomes cranky and cries a lot after feeding, even after burping, this may be a sign that he’s in pain because he still has trapped air in his stomach that hasn’t been burped out.
 This might cause your baby to become colicky.
-Add in the fact that as they’re sobbing their swallowing more air and it only makes the colic even worse.
+Add in the fact that, as they’re sobbing, they are swallowing more air and that only makes the colic even worse.

 You may find that the pain your baby is feeling as a result of gassiness could be a symptom of something more serious like gastroesophageal reflux disease.
 So if you notice that your baby continues to cry and fuss even after you’ve burped them, talk to your doctor and ask if your baby could be tested for GERD.

 Try keeping your baby upright for at least fifteen minutes after feeding him to help digestion and help to keep him from spitting up.
 You may find this helps especially if you’re baby is diagnosed with having GERD.